mario-bermonti/cookiecutter-modern-pypackage/{{cookiecutter.project_name}}/README.md

 ## Contributing to this project
   All contributions are welcome!

-  Will find a detailed description of all the ways you can contribute to stimpool in [the contributing guide][contributing_guide].
+  Will find a detailed description of all the ways you can contribute to {{ cookiecutter.project_name }} in [the contributing guide][contributing_guide].

   This is a beginner-friendly project so don't hesitate to ask any questions or get in touch